MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-getting-started.md

 ## Prerequisites

-* Unity 2020.2 or later
+* Unity 2020.3 LTS or later
-* Unity OpenXR plugin 0.1.4 or later
+* Unity OpenXR plugin 1.0.3 or later
 * Visual Studio 2019 or later
 * Install **UWP** platform support in Unity for HoloLens 2 apps